olala7846/Volleyball-Allstar-Voting-Site/README.md

 	```
 	**WARNING!!
 NEVER COMMIT THIS FILE**

+7. Candidate avatars are keep under ./static/img/candidates/
+  currently the image name is the md5 hash of candidate name
+  see `models.candidates.avatar_url`

 ## Components
 1. Database schema: see `models.py`
 2. Webserver: see `voting.py`
 3. Admin api server: see `voting_backend.py`
 4. Main queue: see `queue.yaml`